You are here

 Group Meal and Hospitality Expenses

 All expenses at the University must withstand the test of public scrutiny.
 The business purpose of group meals and hospitality expenses isn't typically as obvious as it is for more standard purchases such as chemicals or glassware.
-Please be sure to provide a thorough justification for these events using the forms below.
+Please be sure to provide a thorough justification for these events.
 Be aware that chemistry finance staff may contact you to request additional information in order to comply with University hospitality policy and Department policy, if the information provided is insufficient.

 Hospitality Expense Limits